-- 5.3.1 Testing the features of the modules
+5.3.1 Testing the features of the modules

-- Sessions

-- Testing max capacity of session set by host.

-- Display error messages to users attempting to enter a full session.

-- $\circ$ Test the various platforms the software supports.

-- PC, Mac, mobile

-- Test input textbox

-- Have clients spam textboxes and provide invalid input.

-- Discover limitations to be fixed and debugged.
+- Sessions - Test the various platforms the software supports. - PC, Mac, mobile - Test input textbox - Have clients spam textboxes and provide invalid input. - Discover limitations to be fixed and debugged.

-- Test Administration privileges

-- Ability to control what users can do in a room.

-- Go back and view past layers/entities.

-- Test limitations of memory.

-- Speed and consistency.

-- Ability to remove users from a session.

-- Ability to swap admin roles between a host and user.

-- 5.3.2 Engineering trade-offs
+5.3.2 Engineering trade-offs

-- Sessions do not currently support VR/AR capabilities.
+• Sessions do not currently support VR/AR capabilities.

-- 5.3.3 Coding guidelines and conventions
+5.3.3 Coding guidelines and conventions

-- Coding Guidelines - $\circ$ Code must have uniform indentations for readability.

-$\circ$ Functions must have a comment at the head describing their purpose.

-○ If possible, avoid brute force search algorithms.
-(Look for more optimal methods) ● Conventions code.
+- Coding Guidelines - Code must have uniform indentations for readability. - Functions must have a comment at the head describing their purpose. - o If possible, avoid brute force search algorithms.
+(Look for more optimal methods) - Conventions - Commented description of the script's purpose at the head of the code.

 5.3.4 The protocol of one or more subsystems, modules, or subroutines